zarekxu/QuadraLib/README.md

 ### Multiple Types of Quadratic Neuron Supporting

-QDNNs is a new but rapidly evovling research topic, which brrow many piror knowledge from the first-order DNNs.
+Quadratic Deep Neural Network is a new but rapidly evovling research topic, which brrow many piror knowledge from the first-order DNNs.
 The current QDNNs work use different DL framework and distinct benchmarks, which is not easy to comprehensive evaluate.
-We summarized the state-of-the-art QDNN neuron and structure design, and implement them in QuadraLib as a individual .py [file](https://github.com/zarekxu/QuadraLib/blob/main/image_classification/models/quadratic_layer.py).
+We summarized the state-of-the-art QDNN neuron and structure design, and implement them in QuadraLib as an individual .py [file](https://github.com/zarekxu/QuadraLib/blob/main/image_classification/models/quadratic_layer.py).

 <p align="center">
   <img src="https://github.com/zarekxu/QuadraLib/blob/main/Figures/neuron_type_summary.PNG" alt="neuron type" width="1200">